 Covid-19 has accelerated many new ways of working brought about by the digital technological revolution.
 People’s work lives have been changing for decades, and they are now revealed for good and ill.
 Anna Thomas explores 5 work trends thrust into the spotlight by the pandemic.
+This blog was written in March 2020.

 First, the pace of technology adoption is picking up.
 Covid-19 has our attention, but it’s still the new technological revolution which is the single most important driver of change to the world of work.
 Technological innovation underpins huge structural changes in the economy as human capital (people) and goods (things) move from declining sectors and jobs into new ones.
 The pandemic is accelerating many of these shifts.